n4mlz/Cyrius/kernel/src/device/DESIGN.md

   - `DeviceCfg` (virtio-blk config exposing capacity, geometry, status)
 - Queue shared memory areas are provisioned via a transport-agnostic DMA allocator so descriptor/avail/used regions share a contiguous physical window suitable for device DMA.
 - Interrupt/notification surfacing is channelled through a transport trait so future transports (e.g. MMIO, CCW) can integrate without rewriting queue logic.
+- MSI-X programming rides on the same trait: transports that cannot wire interrupts simply return `Unsupported`, allowing the block layer to fall back to spin-based completion while x86_64 PCI parts opt into the interrupt path automatically.

 ## Block Device Abstraction Roadmap
 - `device::block` module hosts the upcoming `BlockDevice` trait with read/write/flush primitives that are synchronous-by-default for ease of bring-up.